PositionV2024/Punish/README.md

 ## New updates
 <details>
     <summary>v1.4-SHAPSHOT</summary>
     In this update, I have integated a system where it will ask you to download the latest version of the plugin if you are on an older version.
 There is also some changes in the information structure in the configuration file.
+More suggested reason on why a player might get punish.
 </details>
 <details>
     <summary>v1.3-SHAPSHOT</summary>